mandjet/lamdaPortfolio/README.md

-# lamdaPortfolio
+# GioslamdaPortfolio
-AWS Serverless Projects
+This is my Lambda Portfolio.
+It uses AWS and ReactJS